Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 #### 2. Update Backend Background Processor to Consume Messages and Simulate Sending Emails

-Update the files below under the Backend Processor Project.
+Update the files below under the project **TasksTracker.Processor.Backend.Svc**.
 We are installing the NuGet package named `SendGrid` to the Backend processor project which will allow us to send emails.

 === "TasksNotifierController.cs"